Aerial warfare during Operation Barbarossa: Stalemate at Kiev

-Further south the Romanian Third Army and German Eleventh Army advanced toward Mogilev on the Dniestr river and towards Chernovsty in the north.
+Further south the Romanian Third Army and German Eleventh Army advanced toward Mogilev-Podilskyi on the Dniestr river and towards Chernovsty in the north.
 Axis aviation performed well.
 On 7 July III./KG 27 claimed 70 lorries destroyed while Axis fighters inflicted heavy losses to the VVS South-Western Front.
 The VVS managed, on rare occasion to catch the Luftwaffe on the ground.
 55th Fighter Aviation Regiment knocked out 11 Ju 87s from StG 77 in this regard on 12 July.
 However, the battle for Moldavia ended that same day.
 The Romanians had lost 22,765 men (10,439 killed and 12,326 wounded).
 Its air force had flown 5,100 sorties and shot down 88 Soviet aircraft for 58 losses.
 JG 77 claimed 130 destroyed in the same period.
 The Soviet Air Forces admitted 204 losses, but it may have been higher.
 Its strength fell from 826 non-serviceable to 358, a decrease of 468.
 German losses amounted to 31 destroyed and 30 damaged.